Finding the Best Places to Retire Since 2006!

 Is Tennessee Considered Tax Friendly for Retirement?
 Somewhat

-Cons: The tornado risk is 150% above the national average.
+Cons: The tornado risk is well above the national average.
+In fact, an EF-3 tornado struck Mt.
+Juliet (and Nashville) in 2020.

-Notes: Racial diversity is minimal.
+Notes: Home prices have increased 4% from last year.
 Highly regarded Vanderbilt Medical Center is only a few miles away in Nashville.
+Mt.
+Juliet was minimally affected by Tropical Storm Helene in 2024.

 Recommended as a Retirement Spot?
 Yes